huandu/facebook/README.md

 // enable "appsecret_proof" for all sessions created by this app. globalApp.EnableAppsecretProof = true

-// all your calls in this session are secured. session := globalApp.Session("a-valid-access-token") session.Get("/me", nil)
+// all calls in this session are secured. session := globalApp.Session("a-valid-access-token") session.Get("/me", nil)